mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The tensions associated with the use of time by participants of the drama processes in this iteration mirror existing concerns in research.

 Here the prioritisation is the construction of a supportive culture given the research which problematises the alien culture of coding.
+The process of bringing people into the culture is worth allocating time to address inequalities.

-The process of bringing people into the culture is worth allocating time to.
+These tactics and resulting tensions and have been explored in other domains particularly literacy and mathematics.

 Exploring classroom culture, Engeström [-@engestrom1998reorganizing] notes the challenges of nurturing the motivation of students.
 And the tensions which surround the objectives of children of "schoolgoing".